clarexie98/clarexie98/README.md

 ### Hi there 👋

+- 🔭 I’m currently a PhD student at Harvard University working on molecular simulations accelerated by AI models.
+- ❤️‍🔥 I'm passionate about utilizing/developing computational methods for material discovery
+- 📫 How to reach me: clarexie@g.harvard.edu

 <!--
 **clarexie98/clarexie98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.